-As a landlord, you’re likely contemplating whether furnishing your rental space leads to attracting more renters.
+As a landlord, you’re likely contemplating whether or not you should furnish rental space to attract more renters.

 Renters take into consideration what amenities you provide.
-To remain competitive, landlords now provide property upgrades and continue to keep their units comfortable for renters.
+To remain competitive, property owners now provide property upgrades and continue to keep their units comfortable for renters.
 They also do this to inspire loyalty from their current tenants.

-A lot of renters are looking for furnished homes since they get to save money buying and moving furniture and appliance.
-It’s common for students and young professionals especially to seek furnished units since their budget is limited and it’s much more comfortable to stay in a furnished unit.
+A lot of renters are looking for furnished rentals since they get to save money buying and moving furniture and appliances.
+It’s common for students, tourists, and those looking for short-term rentals especially to seek furnished properties since their budget is limited and it’s much more comfortable to stay in a furnished property.

-This article will go over the pros and cons of renting out a furnished property to help you decide what the ride move is for you.
+This article will go over the pros and cons of renting out a fully furnished rental property to help you decide what the ride move is for you.

-If you plan to furnish your rental then you need to budget for purchasing the necessary items.
-Typically, tenants can expect to see the following in a furnished unit:
+If you plan to furnish your property then you need to budget for purchasing the necessary items.
+Typically, tenants can expect to see the following in furnished units:

-- Living rooms furnished with a sofa, table, and TV set.
+• Living rooms furnished with a sofa, coffee table, TV set, and other furniture.

-Depending on the landlord, additional pieces can be added such as lamps and art that make the interiors more attractive.
+Depending on the property owner, additional pieces can be added such as lamps and art that make the interiors of their furnished apartment more attractive.

-What Kind of Renters are Attracted to Furnished Units?
+What Kind of Tenants Are Attracted to Furnished Rental Units?

-Different types of renters seek furnished rentals.
+Different types of tenants seek furnished rentals.
 A majority of them are students, young professionals, and tourists who prioritize convenience.
-Some are also prospective renters planning to move to a certain area but want to experience what it’s like prior to becoming full-time residents.
+Some are also prospective tenants planning to move to a certain area but want to experience what it’s like before becoming full-time residents.

 A lot of furnished rentals attract travelers who prefer accommodations other than costly hotels.
 They also attract people who are staying for a short period in a designated area.
 This way they don’t have to bring a lot of belongings.

-In addition, moving is also made more convenient since they won’t need to hire a moving company to transfer their belongings back and forth.
-This leads to more savings.
+In addition, moving into a furnished property is also made more convenient since they won’t need to hire a moving company to transfer their belongings back and forth.
+This leads to more savings than if they were renting unfurnished rentals.

 What are the Advantages of Furnished Rentals?

-Here are some of the advantages of renting our a furnished property:
+Here are some of the advantages of renting out furnished rental property:

 You Have the Potential to Earn More